Summer Wells’ father describes evening of 5-year-old’s disappearance

 Wells said he believes there are people who come through the area seeking drugs, and that investigators have pursued that lead already.

 “As we’ve stated before, the circumstances surrounding Summer’s disappearance remain unclear,” TBI’s Public Information Officer, Leslie Earhart said during a Thursday AMBER Alert briefing.
-“If we do develop information that she was taken and we develop a suspect
+“If we do develop information that she was taken and we develop a suspect.”

+During TBI’s Friday update, Earhart said the agency had received 85 tips since Summer went missing.

 “We know she wouldn’t leave the property, she doesn’t do that,” Wells said.